 Wood vs. Composite Decking

 - Color & Wood Grain.
-Thanks to advancements in composite technology, modern-day composites feature a wider range of color variations and textures than ever before.
+Thanks to advancements in composite technology, modern-day synthetic decking companies feature a wider range of color variations and textures than ever before.
 Many brands now carry lines with textures and color variations that mimic natural wood grains.

 - Durability.
 Synthetic decking is typically more durable than organic fiber wood.
 It never splinters, doesn’t scratch easily, and is also incredibly nature resistant—even when exposed to storms and harsh ocean waters.